bihealth/kiosc-server/docs/source/introduction_installation.rst

     $ docker compose exec kiosc-web ./manage.py createsuperuser

-At this point, you may create local user accounts or connect Kiosc to an existing authentication provider, such as LDAP, SSO, or OIDC.
+At this point, you may create local user accounts or connect Kiosc to an existing authentication provider, such as LDAP or OIDC.
 See the :ref:`introduction_installation_configuration` section for further instructions.

 The Kiosc installation can now be reached by accessing `localhost <https://localhost>`_ with your browser.